ChiChou/ios-debug.py/README.md

 * `iproxy`, `inetcat` from [libusbmuxd](https://github.com/libimobiledevice/libusbmuxd)
 * `ideviceinstaller` from [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice)
 * `lldb` of course, from either Xcode or `brew install llvm`

-Those commands should be available on Linux as well.

 ### Setup research idevice